tred23/microPowerLab/README.md

 You will also need all the prerequisites for SharePoint in a share on the Domain Controller as well.

-You will need to copy the above PowerShell DSC modules in the :\Program Files\WindowsPowerShell\Modules before you run the scripts.
+You will need to copy the above PowerShell DSC modules in the C:\Program Files\WindowsPowerShell\Modules before you run the scripts.

 Yes you will need to run Set-ExecutionPolicy -ExecutionPolicy Unrestricted before you run the scripts.